BatteredBunny/brew-nix/README.md

 ```

 ## Overriding casks with no hash
-Many casks come with no hash so you have to provide on yourself
+Many casks come with no hash so you have to provide one yourself
 ```nix
 home.packages = with pkgs; [
   (brewCasks.marta.overrideAttrs (o: {